AudiusProject/hedgehog-demo/README.md

 For documentation, please read the [Hedgehog docs](https://audius-project.github.io/hedgehog-docs).

+## Demo with a Firebase backend 🌐

+The [client-firebase](/client-firebase) folder contains a simple authentication app written in React using Hedgehog that connects to a Firebase backend.

+A deployment of the client code against a Firebase backend can be found on [CodeSandbox](https://codesandbox.io/embed/pp9zzv2n00).

+## Demo with a local backend 💻

-The [client](/client) folder contains a simple authentication app written in React using Hedgehog.
+The [client](/client) folder contains a simple authentication app written in React using Hedgehog (largely identical to /client-firebase).

 The [server](/server) folder demonstrates the database structure and server endpoints to persist information while using the Hedgehog module.

-## Demo with a Firebase backend

-A deployment of the client code against a Firebase backend can be found on [CodeSandbox](https://codesandbox.io/embed/pp9zzv2n00).

-## Demo with a local backend

 To run, make sure you have Docker installed.